dmerejkowsky/blog/content/post/0090-a-definition-of-the-linux-desktop.md

 On Linux, things *will* break more often.
 They are less people to do QA, there are more unknowns, tons of different configurations (as we saw in the "control" section), and a pressure to release often and stay "bleeding edge".

-Almost everything is written and maintained by non-paid volunteers (and some of them do a terrific job by the way).
+Almost everything is written and maintained by non-paid volunteers (and they do a terrific job by the way).

 Upgrades are big and scary, and so things often break.
 No point discussing that.

-Hell, right now on my laptop the brightness control does not work and it used to work fine when I bought it.
+A few months, after I upgraded Arch Linux on my laptop, the brightness control button ceased to work and I have no clue why.

 But to be honest, I did not take the time to look for a solution, which leads us to the next section.

 # Your own moral failure

-Let's take a look at some exchanges between an average user with a problem, looking for answer from the community, for instance in a public bug tracker or a forum.
+Let's take a look at some exchanges between an average user with a problem, looking for answer from the community, for instance in a public bug tracker or a forum:

-> Q: I've upgraded foo to version 3.0 and now I can frob anymore <br />
+> Q: I've upgraded *foo* to version 3.0 and now I cannot frob anymore <br />
-> A: Did you read the changelog *before* upgrading?
+> A: Did you read the changelog before upgrading?

 <span/>

-> Q: I bought a new printer and I can only print in black and white! </br>
+> Q: I bought a new printer and now I can only print in black and white! </br>
 > A: Did you research compatibility with Linux before buying the new printer?

-Let's try to put ourselves in the shoes of this user.
-He or she might thing it failed at something, or even that he's not even supposed to ask this kind of question[^3], which illustrates with the "moral failure" Gary talked about.
+Let's try to put ourselves in the shoes of those users.
+They might think they failed at something, or even that they are not even supposed to ask this kind of question[^3], which illustrates with the "moral failure" Gary talked about.

 # Rephrasing the last part